scala/docs.scala-lang/_overviews/toolkit/munit-write-tests.md

 ## Writing a test suite

-In Scala we define groups of tests that we call test suites.
+In Scala we group our tests in some special classes that we call test classes or tests suites.
 Each test suite is intended to validate a particular component or feature of the software.
-Typically we define one test suite for each source file, or each class, that we want to test.
+Typically we define one test suite for each source file, or each class, that we need to test.

 {% tabs munit-unit-test-2 class=tabs-build-tool %}
 {% tab 'Scala CLI' %}